Cass402/Simple-Cryptocurrency-Transaction-System/README.md

 ## Transactions

 Transactions represent the transfer of cryptocurrency between parties.
 They are implemented in [`transaction.py`](transaction.py) and include the sender, receiver, amount, and timestamp.
 Transactions are the data part of the blocks in the blockchain.
+The Transaction class also contains a method to export the transaction details in a dictionary format.

 ## Network Nodes

 The system also includes a network of nodes, represented as a set within the `Blockchain` class.
 These nodes are crucial for the decentralized nature of the blockchain, allowing for the distribution and verification of the chain across multiple participants.
+The [`node.py`](node.py) file includes data on the nodes of the network like their names, their own copy of the blockchain.
+The `simulate_transactions` method simulates real-world like transactions of public blockchains and the nodes then put them in a block and mine them with the POW algorithm to append the block to the blockchain.

 ## Proof of Work